Lockheed F-117 Nighthawk: Senior Trend

 Five full-scale development aircraft were built, designated "YF-117A".
-The last of 59 production F-117s were delivered on 3 July 1990.
+The last of 59 production F-117s was delivered on 3 July 1990.
 As the USAF has stated, "Streamlined management by Aeronautical Systems Center, Wright-Patterson AFB, Ohio, combined breakthrough stealth technology with concurrent development and production to rapidly field the aircraft...
 The F-117A program demonstrates that a stealth aircraft can be designed for reliability and maintainability."